-Our wholly-owned subsidiary, AmTrust Underwriters, Inc. ("AUI"), is a party to an aircraft time share agreement with each of Maiden and ACAC.
+Our wholly-owned subsidiary, AmTrust Underwriters, Inc. ("AUI"), is a party to an aircraft time share agreement with each of Maiden and NGHC.
 The agreements provide for payment to AUI for usage of its company-owned aircraft and covers actual expenses incurred and permissible under federal aviation regulations, including travel and lodging expenses of the crew, in-flight catering, flight planning and weather contract services, ground transportation, fuel, landing and hanger fees, airport taxes, among others.
-AUI does not charge Maiden or ACAC for the fixed costs that would be incurred in any event to operate the aircraft (for example, aircraft purchase costs, insurance and flight crew salaries).
-During the year ended December 31, 2012, Maiden and ACAC paid AUI approximately \$59,000 and \$200,000, respectively, for the use of AUI's aircraft under these agreements.
+AUI does not charge Maiden or NGHC for the fixed costs that would be incurred in any event to operate the aircraft (for example, aircraft purchase costs, insurance and flight crew salaries).
+During the year ended December 31, 2013, Maiden paid AUI approximately \$38,000 and NGHC paid AUI approximately \$140,000 for the use of AUI's aircraft under these agreements.

-In addition, for personal travel, Mr. Zyskind, our President and Chief Executive Officer, entered into an aircraft reimbursement agreement with AUI and, since entering into such agreement, has fully reimbursed AUI for the incremental cost billed by AUI for his personal use of AUI's aircraft, which for the year ended December 31, 2012, was approximately \$200,000.
+In addition, for personal travel, Mr. Zyskind, our President and Chief Executive Officer and Mr. Michael Karfunkel, our Chairman of the Board, each entered into an aircraft reimbursement agreement with AUI and, since entering into such agreement, has fully reimbursed AUI for the incremental cost billed by AUI for their personal use of AUI's aircraft.
+Mr. Zyskind reimbursed us approximately \$74,000 for his personal use of AUI's aircraft during the year ended December 31, 2013.
+Mr. Karfunkel reimbursed us approximately \$55,000 during the year ended December 31, 2013 for his personal use of AUI's aircraft.